AmitLab/CAR_T/README.md

 instruction:
 1. clone the repo
 2. create python env
-   use requirments file with pipy (it is recommended to use conda) pip install -r requirements
+   python version used: python=3.9 use requirements file with PyPi pip install -r requirements
-3. run the CAR_T_with_ltr.ipynb
+3. run the CAR_T_experiment.ipynb
    1. overview:
       1. this notebook train models with different configuration and produces .pkl with results file
       2. run this 8 times with different configurations, the configurations are just after the imports